natcap/invest.users-guide/source/sdr.rst

 * Two new outputs have been added ("avoided erosion" and "avoided export"), which explicitly quantify the service of sediment retention on the landscape.
 Previously, it was unclear which model output, or combination of outputs, should be used to value the ecosystem service.

 * Two legacy sediment retention indices (*sed_retention.tif* and *sed_retention_index.tif*) have been removed.
-These were indices only (not quantities), and their origins and utility were unclear.
+These were indices only (not quantities), and their utility was unclear, epsecially in the context of the new outputs.

 Introduction
 ============

 Erosion and overland sediment retention are natural processes that govern the sediment concentration in streams.
-Sediment dynamics at the catchment scale are mainly determined by climate (in particular rain intensity), soil properties, topography, and vegetation; and anthropogenic factors such as agricultural activities or dam construction and operation.
-The main sediment sources present in a watershed include overland erosion (soil particles detached and transported by rain and overland flow), gullies (channels that concentrate flow), bank erosion, and mass erosion (or landslides; see Merritt et al. 2003 for a review).
+Sediment dynamics at the catchment scale are mainly determined by climate (in particular rain intensity), soil properties, topography, and vegetation, as well as anthropogenic factors such as agricultural activities or dam construction and operation.
+The main sediment sources present in a watershed include overland erosion (soil particles detached and transported by rain and overland flow), gully erosion (from channels that concentrate flow), bank erosion, and mass erosion (or landslides; see Merritt et al. 2003 for a review).
 Sinks include on-slope, floodplain or instream deposition, and retention in artificial reservoirs, as summarized in Figure 1.
 Conversion of land use and changes in land management practices may dramatically modify the amount of sediment running off a catchment.
 The magnitude of this effect is primarily governed by: i) the main sediment sources (land use change will have a smaller effect in catchments where sediments are not primarily coming from overland flow, but, e.g., from glacial erosion); and ii) the spatial distribution of sediment sources and sinks (for example, land use change will have a smaller effect if the sediment sources are buffered by vegetation).

 The InVEST SDR model focuses only on overland erosion, it does not model gully, bank or mass erosion.
 Outputs from the model include the sediment load delivered to the stream at an annual time scale, as well as the amount of sediment eroded in the catchment and retained by vegetation and topographic features.
 Note that SDR only creates biophysical results.
 For valuation of the sediment retention service, appropriate valuation approaches will be highly dependent on the particular application, context, and beneficiaries, and need to be implemented independently of InVEST.
+See the User Guie section :ref: `quantitative-valuation` below for additional guidance.

 |
 |